Skip to main content

 CIPHER in action

-CIPHER builds the next generation of scientists and leaders dedicated to advancing paediatric and adolescent HIV research and programming.
+• Addresses major scientific gaps by building the next generation of scientists and leaders in paediatric and adolescent HIV research and programming

 • Accelerates the translation of evidence into policies, programmes and care